 - In the wild, ponies are programmed to put on weight during summer and autumn when there is plenty of pasture and fat is laid down.

 - The fat is used up in winter to provide energy when pasture is scarce.

-- In horses and ponies, most of the fat is laid down in the abdomen where it is called omental fat.
+- In horses and ponies, most of the fat is laid down in the abdomen which is called omental fat.

 - The omental fat has recently been found to produce hormones.
-These help regulate a number of body processes and are programmed towards enhancing ponies' ability to survive long cold hungry winters.
+This help regulates a number of body processes and is programmed toward enhancing ponies' ability to survive long cold hungry winters.
 The fat also produces cortisol, a steroid that inhibits the action of insulin, so high cortisol levels result in high blood sugar levels.

 - In the wild pony, there are evolutionary advantages in this, because insulin inhibition means that blood glucose levels are maintained for essential functions like brain activity at the expense of non-essential tissues like muscle.

 - As the pony gradually loses weight during the winter, the level of omental fat reduces and the state of insulin resistance becomes reversed.

 - Then in spring the pony is in lean but healthy condition and is ready to indulge safely in the pleasures of rich grazing.